zowe/docs-site/docs/extend/extend-apiml/draft-api-mediation-spring-enablers.md

                 documentationUrl: https://www.zowe.org
         catalog:
             tile:
-                id: cademoapps                                    # Provide any suitable name for your API Doc to display in the Catalog
+                id: cademoapps                                    # Provide ID for your service Catalog tile
                 title: Sample API Mediation Layer Applications
                 description: Applications which demonstrate how to make a service integrated to the API Mediation Layer ecosystem
                 version: 1.0.1